Relocation to Greater Copenhagen

 An unemployment insurance policy is taken out from an unemployment insurance fund, also known as an

 A-kasse, which is a private association.
-Ask your colleagues and employer for their advice on unemployment insurance.
+Ask your colleagues and employer for their advice on unemployment insurance or check out this guide.
 Looking for two jobs instead of one?

 As an accompanying spouse, your partner often has to start from scratch, finding new friends and a sense of belonging.
 International House Copenhagen is here to help with anything from leisure tips and local hosts to career mentors.